mattwright324/youtube-metadata/README.md

 ### Building

 Refer to [BUILD.md](https://github.com/mattwright324/youtube-metadata/blob/master/BUILD.md)
-for instructions on how to build and run `youtube-geofind` from source.
+for instructions on how to build and run `youtube-metadata` from source.

 ### Contributing